Stone House Kandy

 Best time to Visit

 Average time to visit

 Year round destination.
 Because the Hill Country it so high up it rarely gets unbearably hot.
 The months of December to April are probably the best time to visit, as temperatures rise to around 28C during the day but cool down at night.
 During the monsoon season from October to December you can expect heavy downpours.
 June to September are the driest months here, when there’s almost no rain at all.

-Originally owned by a Kandyan family, the Stone House was fully refurbished in 2014 by its new owners and is now a five-bedroom boutique villa offering luxurious accommodation, a private setting and a personalized service.
+Originally owned by a Kandyan family, the Stone House was fully refurbished in 2014 by its new owners and is now a five-bedroom boutique villa offering luxurious accommodation, a private setting and a personalised service.